 When network providers are temporarily unavailable or inaccessible, urgent care can be accessed using any available urgent care center.
-You may also call the Nurse Advice Line at (888) 275-8750 for English and Spanish users.
+You may also call the Nurse Advice Line at (800) 424-4524 for English and Spanish users.
 TTY users should call 711.

-Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances:
+Our plan covers worldwide emergency care services outside the United States under the following circumstances:

-- You have a limit of \$10,000 for worldwide emergency coverage each calendar year to use towards emergency transportation, urgent care, emergency care, and post-stabilization care. - This benefit is limited to services that would be classified as emergency or urgent care had the care been provided in the U.S. - If you receive emergency care outside the U.S. and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan.
+- You have a limit of \$10,000 for worldwide emergency coverage each calendar year to use towards emergency care, and post-stabilization care. - This benefit is limited to services that would be classified as emergency care had the care been provided in the U.S. - If you receive emergency care outside the U.S. and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan.
 Your cost is the cost-sharing you would pay at a network hospital.
 Plan maximum applies. - You may need to pay for services out-of-pocket and file a claim for reimbursement. - Foreign taxes and fees (including but not limited to, currency conversion or transaction fees) are not covered.
 Transportation back to the U.S. from another country is not covered. - Routine care and pre-scheduled or elective procedures are not covered.